ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 ---
 title: AI Deploy - Tutorial - Deploy a Rasa chatbot with a simple Flask app
-slug: deploy/deploy-rasa-chatbot
+slug: deploy/rasa-chatbot
 excerpt: Understand how simple it is to deploy a chatbot with AI Deploy
 section: AI Deploy - Tutorials
 order: 11
+updated: 2023-03-21
 ---

-**Last updated 21th March, 2023.**
+**Last updated 21st March, 2023.**

 ## Objective